learn-vuejs/vue-patterns/docs/patterns/README.md

 If you want to conditionally render more than one element, you can use directives(`v-if` / `v-else` / `v-else-if` /`v-show`) on a `<template>` element.
-Notice that `<template>` element is not actually rendered into DOM.
+Notice that the `<template>` element is not actually rendered into the DOM.
 It is an invisible wrapper.

 ```vue
 <template v-if="true">